 “Inside, underneath, all that we are looking for is unconditional love,” declared Krishna Das.
 In the words of Neem Karoli Baba, “Love is the strongest medicine.
 It is more powerful than electricity.”

-Krishna Das will give a performance and a workshop November 1 and 2 in New York City.
+Krishna Das will give a performance and a workshop on November 1 and 2 in New York City.
 November 6-9 he and Sharon Salzberg will lead a retreat, “The Power of a Loving Heart.”
-From there, he tours the north eastern region of the U.S. before heading to Hawaii and the Bahamas.
-For more information on KD, log on to www.krishnadas.com or read earlier posts on http://thenamastecounsel.com/yoga-blog/
+From there, he tours the northeastern region of the U.S. before heading to Hawaii and the Bahamas.
+For more information on KD, log on to www.krishnadas.com or read earlier posts on https://thenamastecounsel.com/yoga-blog/